sssynk/scyther/README.md

 # Scyther Account Generator POC

+Thanks to @freakyscientist for help with the second authentication part.

 This is a **simple proof of concept** for a PTC account generator.
 It is provided in a way that other projects can build off of, but **not intended to be used as is**.
 This project is for educational purposes only.

 ## How does it work?